cyhuangx/cyhuangx.github.io/content/home/research.md

     description: |2-
         Responsibilities include:

-        * Developed models for low-Reynolds-number flow past a rotationally oscillating cylinder with an attached flexible filament
+        * Employed a rotationally oscillating cylinder with an attached flexible filament to approximate tadpole locomotion
-        * Simulated the flow based on different immersed boundary frameworks using <a href="https://ibamr.github.io/" target="_blanck">IBAMR</a>
+        * Developed computational models to simulate this low-Reynolds-number flow based on different immersed boundary frameworks using <a href="https://ibamr.github.io/" target="_blanck">IBAMR</a>
+        * Studied the influence of head swing frequency and tail flexibility on the performance of tadpole propulsion

         <a></a>